erf-model/ERF/Docs/sphinx_doc/validation/validation.rst

 simulated.
 Species and temperature profiles will be compared against the benchmark experimental data and well-established chemical kinetics solvers such as Cantera.
-The main motivation behind simulating a number of strain rates is to check the capability of PeleC to accurately reproduce the critical strain rate, known as the extinction limit.
+The main motivation behind simulating a number of strain rates is to check the capability of ERF to accurately reproduce the critical strain rate, known as the extinction limit.